Jeff Dozier: Research and work

-Dozier's work in remote sensing extended beyond snow.
 In 1980, he spent a year working for NOAA's National Environmental Satellite, Data, and Information Service in Maryland.
 There, he and Michael Matson observed tiny bright spots on a satellite image of the Persian Gulf.
 The image had been captured by the Advanced Very High Resolution Radiometer (AVHRR) instrument on the NOAA-6 satellite, and the spots, they discovered, were campfire-sized flares caused by the burning of methane escaping from oil wells.
 It marked the first time that such a small fire had been seen from space.
 He and Matson were intrigued by the possibilities, and Dozier developed a mathematical method to identify small fires in pixels a kilometer in size.
 This method, published in 1981, became the foundation for nearly all subsequent satellite fire-detection algorithms.
-Dozier continued work in this area for several years studying thermal infrared remote sensing and how to calculate land surface temperature from space.